AnonymousWorktgn/HMPTGN/README.md

-# HMPTGN

-# If the paper is accepted, we will provide the online resources (code/data) of this repository.
+# Toward a Manifold-Preserving Temporal Graph Network in Hyperbolic Space

+# This is the implementation of our paper "Toward a Manifold-Preserving Temporal Graph Network in Hyperbolic Space", which is under review at IJCAI24.

+# The code base would be available after paper acception.